SpiNNakerManchester/SpiNNakerManchester.github.io/2015.006.AnotherFineProductFromTheNonsenseFactory/MappingAlgorithms.md

 As end users can add any arbitrary number of algorithms to the PACMAN flow, this means there is no longer a predefined logic flow between algorithms.
-To rectify this, there is a block of code located in https://github.com/SpiNNakerManchester/PACMAN/blob/mapping_work_flow/pacman/operations/pacman_algorithm_executor.py which takes a description of the inputs, outputs, and executable parameters of the algorithms which it has been instructed to use and deduces the logical order of algorithms.
+To rectify this, there is a block of code located in https://github.com/SpiNNakerManchester/PACMAN/blob/mapping_work_flow/pacman/operations/pacman_algorithm_executor.py which takes a description of the inputs, outputs, and executable parameters of the algorithms available to it and a list of algorithms which it needs to execute and deduces the logical order of algorithms.

 Any new algorithm needs to have a XML file which states how to execute the algorithm, its inputs and outputs.
 Below is an example XML file: